Horse64/core.horse64.org/docs/Compilation.md

-3. `--stage checked-ast` processes all imports and applies the previous stages to them as well, and then does full project-wide symbol resolution.
+3. `--stage checked-ast` processes all imports and applies the previous stages to them as well, and then does full project-wide symbol resolution to verify all symbol references.

-4. `--stage transformed-code` takes the fully symbol resolved code and applies all concurrency transforms and the part of the optimizations that happen still on the AST tree level.
-You can alternatively output the corresponding AST via `--stage corresponding-ast` if desired.
+4. `--stage transformed-code` takes the fully checked code and applies all concurrency transforms and the part of the optimizations that happen still on the AST tree level.
+You can alternatively output the corresponding AST via `--stage transformed-ast` if desired.

 5. `--stage bytecode` will take the fully resolved and transformed